 The ACGME also created a repository for well-being materials, assessments, presentations, and more on the Well-Being Tools and Resources page in Learn at ACGME for programs seeking to develop or strengthen their own well-being initiatives.
 There are many activities that programs can implement now to assess and support physician well-being.
 These include the distribution and analysis of culture of safety surveys, ensuring the availability of counseling services, and paying attention to the safety of the entire health care team.

 VI.C.1.
-The responsibility of the program, in partnership with the Sponsoring Institution, to address well-being must include:

-VI.C.1.a)

-efforts to enhance the meaning that each fellow finds in the experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; (Core)

-VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts fellow well-being; (Core)

-VI.C.1.c) evaluating workplace safety data and addressing the safety of fellows and faculty members; (Core)
+The responsibility of the program, in partnership with the Sponsoring Institution, to address well-being must include: VI.C.1.a) offorts to enhance the meaning that each fellow finds in the experience of being a physician, including protecting time with patients, minimizing non-physician obligations, providing administrative support, promoting progressive autonomy and flexibility, and enhancing professional relationships; (Core) [Moved to VI.B.2.d)] VI.C.1.b) attention to scheduling, work intensity, and work compression that impacts fellow well-being; (Core) VI.C.1.c) evaluating workplace safety data and addressing the safety of fellows and faculty members; (Core)

 Background and Intent: This requirement emphasizes the responsibility shared by the Sponsoring Institution and its programs to gather information and utilize systems that monitor and enhance fellow and faculty member safety, including physical safety.
-Issues to be addressed include, but are not limited to, monitoring of workplace injuries, physical or emotional violence, vehicle collisions, and emotional well-being after adverse events.
+Issues to be addressed include, but are not limited to, monitoring of workplace injuries, physical or emotional violence, vehicle collisions, and emotional well-being after adverse safety events.

-VI.C.1.d) policies and programs that encourage optimal fellow and faculty member well-being; and, (Core)
+VI.C.1.d) policies and programs that encourage optimal fellow and faculty member well-being, including the opportunity for fellows to attend medical, mental health, and dental care appointments, to include those scheduled during their working hours; and, (Core)

 Background and Intent: Well-being includes having time away from work to engage with family and friends, as well as to attend to personal needs and to one's own health, including adequate rest, healthy diet, and regular exercise.
+The intent of this requirement is to ensure that fellows have the opportunity to access medical and dental care, including mental health care, at times that are appropriate to their individual circumstances.
+Fellows must be provided with time away from the program as needed to access care, including appointments scheduled during their working hours.

-Fellows must be given the opportunity to attend medical, mental health, and dental care appointments, including those scheduled during their working hours.
+VI.C.1.d).(1) Fellows must be given the opportunity to attend medical, mental health, and dental care appointments, including those scheduled during their working hours.
+(Core)